 Dogs allowed?
 Yes, on leash

 Below is a map of the entire route.
 The red line is the Goose.
-This map also shows the Lochside Trail, which connects the Goose with Twassen ferry terminal.
+This map also shows the Lochside Trail (the blue line), which connects the Goose with Twassen ferry terminal.
 Here is a post all about the Lochside Trail.

 Along the way there are many signposts to keep you on track.
 There are one or two points where it gets tricky, especially after crossing major roads, but as long as you pay close attention to signs you should be fine.